Skip to main content

 1. Creates a Stripe subscription with the plan’s prices

-2. Provisions balances for each feature in the plan
+2. Grants the customer their included balances for each consumable feature

 Billing intervals